desamatheus/Luna-Executor/README.md

 - **Secure & Reliable:** Built with safety measures for a protected user experience.

 ## 🚀 How to Use
-After installation, follow these steps to start using **Athena Executor**:
+After installation, follow these steps to start using **Luna Executor**:
-1. **Launch the Application:** Open Athena Executor from its installation folder.
+1. **Launch the Application:** Open Luna Executor from its installation folder.
 2. **Login (If Required):** Enter your Roblox credentials for full access.
 3. **Load a Script:** Select a script from your library or create a new one.
 4. **Execute:** Click the execute button to run the script.
 5. **Enjoy:** Enhance your gameplay with custom scripts!

 ## 🤝 Contribute
 We welcome community contributions!
-If you have feature suggestions, bug reports, or want to enhance **Athena Executor**, feel free to submit a pull request.
+If you have feature suggestions, bug reports, or want to enhance **Luna Executor**, feel free to submit a pull request.
 Your feedback is always appreciated.

 ## 📢 Contact
-Join our **[Discord community](https://discord.gg/Athena)** for support, updates, and discussions.
+Join our **[Discord community](https://discord.gg/Luna)** for support, updates, and discussions.

 ---